dukins/irl-streaming-gopro-belabox-complete-guide/README.md

     * connect a Wifi stick to the Belabox
     * go to the UI page of the Belabox and click on Wifi: wlan0 -> choose your mobile hotspot
     * deselect eth0 and test the stream again, now all the data should go through your mobile connection
-15. To be ab
+15. To be able to stream outside you need to connect a mobile router (see under [List of equipment you need:](#section-5-2) )

-YOU DID IT!
-NOW you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
+*YOU DID IT!* NOW you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
 Good luck out there!